Inspire-com/candidate-homework/swift_engineer.md

 ```

 How would you construct a robust Swift model such that `counter` is properly initialized in all of the above cases?

+_Please send us a zipped file of your files for this exercise.
+Do not submit a pull request._